 To be excreted in the urine, AEDs have to be broken down so that they can dissolve in water, and then the kidneys can get rid of them.
 Some AEDs become inactive when they are metabolised.

 Most AEDs are metabolised in the liver (hepatic metabolism) where they are changed into water-soluble metabolites with the help of different enzymes.
-Some AEDs – gabapentin, vigabatrin, levetiracetam and pregabalin, are not metabolised, not affected by hepatic enzymes and they are excreted in the same form in the urine.
+Some AEDs – gabapentin, vigabatrin, levetiracetam and pregabalin, are not metabolised, not affected by hepatic enzymes, and they are excreted in the same form in the urine.

-How do AEDs work on the brain to stop seizures?
+How AEDs stop seizures?

-‘Targets’ in the brain
+Targets in the brain

-There are several different ways in which AEDs stop seizures from happening, by working on particular ‘targets’ in the brain.
+There are several different ways in which AEDs stop seizures from happening, by working on particular targets in the brain.
 AEDs may affect the neurotransmitters responsible for sending messages, or attach themselves to the surface of neurones and alter the activity of the cell by changing how ions (chemicals found in the body that have an electrical charge), flow into and out of the neurones.